parsaeisa/Notes/Software engineering/encryption.md

 We can check this equality without sending a and b value over the internet.
 This checking insures **integrity**.

+I think revealing a value from it's hash is impossible.

 ### Hash functions

 A good hash function must have these properties: